Laravel-Backpack/docs/5.x-dev/crud-columns.md

 ### video <span class="badge badge-pill badge-info">PRO</span>

-Display a small screenshot for a Youtube or Vimeo video, stored in the database as JSON using the "video" field type.
+Display a small screenshot for a YouTube or Vimeo video, stored in the database as JSON using the "video" field type.

 ```php
 [